Advertiser Disclosure

 Security and Customs at ATL

-As the busiest airport in the world, ATL is known for its long lines at security and customs.
+As the world’s busiest airport, ATL is known for its long lines at security and customs.
 This is despite it being the first airport to roll out automated screening lanes.

-On the day of your flight, you can check ATL security wait times on the airport’s website which is updated frequently, and set up an email alert with Trak-a-Line should these wait times change so you can plan your time accordingly.
+On the day of your flight, you can check ATL security wait times on the airport’s website, which is updated frequently.
 The security checkpoints are open at these times:

 SCROLL FOR MORE

-ATL recommends that you arrive at least 2 hours before your flight if flying domestically and 3 hours for international flights to allow enough time to clear security.
+ATL recommends that you arrive at least 2 hours before your domestic flight and 3 hours before your international flight to allow enough time to clear security.

 There are some programs you should consider enrolling in that aim to speed up security and customs through ATL (and other participating airports):